What is a Lasting Power of Attorney (LPA)?

 - Becomes bankrupt or they’re subject to a Debt Relief Order (DRO) – if they’re a property and financial affairs attorney is removed by the Court of Protection dies.

 If your only attorney dies

 - Your LPA will end if your attorney dies and you have no replacement attorneys.

 Your LPA can continue if:

-For expert assistance regarding wills, lasting POA, and probate contact email@example.com or WhatsApp us on 07583452230, and we can connect you to the right professional.
-Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
+For expert assistance regarding wills, lasting POA, and probate contact firstname.lastname@example.org or WhatsApp us on 07583452230, and we can connect you to the right probate law professional.
+Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
 If you find this information useful, please follow our social media platforms, like, and share.